HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ## Conclusion

-In the end, the 2021 Web Almanac tells the story of a technology that’s stable but still evolving.
-We saw very few instances of major shifts between last year’s Almanac and this year’s — some practices and web features are clearly growing, while others are beginning to fade, but overall, there was a very strong sense of continuity.
+In the end, the 2021 Web Almanac tells the story of a technology that's stable but still evolving.
+We saw very few instances of major shifts between last year's Almanac and this year's — some practices and web features are clearly growing, while others are beginning to fade, but overall, there was a very strong sense of continuity.

 Does this mean CSS has become stagnant?
 Hardly: new layout methods are gaining ground, and major new capabilities are being developed, many of them based on practices worked out in the realm of preprocessors.
-We would not think to claim that CSS is “solved” or that the best possible practices have already been worked out.
+We would not think to claim that CSS is "solved" or that the best possible practices have already been worked out.
 As practitioners gain ever more experience, changes will come to both CSS the language and CSS the practice.
 These changes may be gradual rather than sudden, steady rather than disruptive, but this is what we expect in any mature technology.

 We look forward to seeing how CSS will grow over the years to come.